Can You Boil Tea in a Glass Teapot?

 - A good spout design ensures that there are no drips when pouring your tea and eliminates any messy clean-up.

 - If you want to be alerted when the water is ready, a model with a kettle whistle is the right choice.
-However, if you have small children, you might don’t like the whistling noise in your home.
+However, if you have small children, you might not like the whistling noise in your home.

 This post contains links to Amazon.
 The publisher may get paid if You purchase something through the links without additional costs to You.